RāViewz: Film & TV | Mar 2021

 It's A Sin explores the lives of Richie, Roscoe and Colin, three young lads who move from various small towns in the UK to the bright lights of London in 1981.
 Away from the conservative pressures of home, they're free to acknowledge and explore their sexuality, blissfully unaware that across the pond in America, the deadly HIV virus is taking lives and will be soon on its way to England.

-It's five episodes - all spaced roughly 2 years apart - tell their stories, along with best friends Jill and Ash.
-Fast, frenzied and often funny, It's a Sin it's a beautifully shot and well designed drama that serves to remind us all of the dangers of misinformation and inaction.
+Its five episodes - all spaced roughly 2 years apart - tell their stories, along with best friends Jill and Ash.
+Fast, frenzied and often funny, It's a Sin is a beautifully shot and well designed drama that serves to remind us all of the dangers of misinformation and inaction.

 Russell T Davies, the acclaimed creator of Queer as Folk and revered reviver of Doctor Who, is no stranger to tough story-lining and here he deftly mixes the freshness and fun of London in the 1980s with the brutal reality of a silent and unknowable killer.